siyue-zhang/google-data-analytics-cert/capstone project/README.md

 ## Scenario

 As a data analyst in the company, I'm working with the director of marketing who believes the company’s future success depends on maximizing the number of annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.
 My team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, the team will design a new marketing strategy to convert casual riders into annual members.

 ## Goal